Tight Hips

 Variation I

 This will activate the external rotators of the hip.
-Getting into the posture requires wide knees and bringing the soles of the feet together.
-Pressing the feet down while lifting the hips will initiate the engagement of the external rotators so that we may access maximum external rotation of the hips.
+Getting into the posture requires widening the knees and bringing the soles of the feet together.
+Pressing the feet down while lifting the hips initiates the engagement of the external rotators so that we can access maximum external rotation of the hips.

 Variation II

 This time, we internally rotate the legs and take the feet wider than the knees to do the lift.
-These actions will support the engagement of the Tensor Fasciae Latae (TFL, an internal rotator) but will also continue to activate the external rotators.
+These actions will support the engagement of the tensor fasciae latae (TFL, an internal rotator) but will also continue to activate the external rotators.

 WATCH THE VIDEO